Mochaul/advpro-lab/tutorial-5/README.md

 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+- Model–view–controller (MVC) is an architectural pattern commonly used for developing user interfaces that divides an application into three interconnected parts.
+- Spring Boot Framework uses Model, ModelMap, and ModelAndView in the controller methods.
+The model holds application data, which is displayed in the view.
+We use the Freemaker library for the view layer.